 So, you allow the calculation to make the creepage flow look like this:

-Moves from Net A over Net C to Net B
+Moves from a Net of Group A over a Net of Group C to a Net of Group B

 The image below shows a possible result of the calculation.

 The following is a detailed analysis of the red marked entries.
 These two entries are calculated with the "Maximum creepage flow steps" of 2.

 (The following description shows just the difference to the "Net to Net" tab)

 The difference of the drop down menus lies in the fact that nets are replaced by net groups.

 If the "Net Group" drop down menu in the "Net Group to Net Group" tab is disabled, there is no net group to use.
 So, you have to create net groups first.
 This can be done in the "Net Groups" dialog.

 Important: If a ruleset is set, the current "Inner/ Outer Distances" shown on the view will be ignored, if distances are set in the rules themselves.

 (The following description shows the difference to the "Net to Net" tab)